emregeldegul/tfc/README.md

 ~$ python setup.py install
 ```

 That's it.
-Now you can run the program by writing `tfc` from the terminal.
+You can now run the program from the terminal by writing `tfc`.

 ```bash
 ~$ tfc